springernature/frontend-toolkits/context/brand-context/springernature/README.md

 #### Generating Merriweather-Variable.woff2

-In the below commands, it is considered the CLI tools are in the `PATH`, if not you should use the absolute path to their binaries.
+In the following commands, it is assumed that CLI tools are included in your `PATH`, if not you should use the absolute path to their binaries.

 1. Download Merriweather font under the name of `Merriweather-Variable.ttf`
-2. In the Terminal navigates to the folder you have just downloaded the font to
+2. In the Terminal navigate to the folder you have just downloaded the font to
 3. Run `fonttools varLib.instancer ./Merriweather-Variable.ttf wdth=drop opsz=drop wght=300:700`
 4. Run `woff2_compress ./Merriweather-Variable-partial.ttf`
 5. Run `mv ./Merriweather-Variable-partial.woff2 ./Merriweather-Variable.woff2`